linkerd/linkerd2/README.md

-![conduit][logo]
+![Linkerd2][logo]

 [![Build Status][ci-badge]][ci]
 [![GitHub license][license-badge]](LICENSE)
 [![Slack Status][slack-badge]][slack]

-:balloon: Welcome to Conduit! :wave:
+:balloon: Welcome to Linkerd2! :wave:

-Conduit is an ultralight service mesh for Kubernetes.
-It features a minimalist control plane written in Go, and a native proxy data plane written in [Rust][rust] that boasts the performance of C without the heartbleed.
+Note: this project is currently in the middle of a migration from the old name (Conduit) to the new name (Linkerd2).
+While this transition is ongoing, there will be references to Conduit that don't make a lot of sense.
+Not to worry, we're working on it!
+For more information, check out the [announcement][announcement].

+Linkerd2 is an ultralight *service mesh*, designed to make modern applications safe and sane by transparently adding service discovery, load balancing, failure handling, instrumentation, and routing to all inter-service communication.

+Linkerd2 (pronouned "linker-DEE-two") acts as a transparent HTTP/gRPC/thrift/tcp/etc proxy, and can be deployed alongside existing applications regardless of what language they're written in.
+It works with many common protocols and utilizes Kubernetes as a backend for service discovery.

+It is separated into two major components: the control plane and the data plane.
+The control plane interacts with the service discovery backend, orchestrates the data plane and is written in [Go][golang].
+The data plane runs alongside existing applications, provides the proxy that manages traffic itself and is written in [Rust][rust].

-Conduit is **alpha**.
-It is capable of proxying all TCP traffic, including WebSockets and HTTP tunneling, and reporting top-line metrics (success rates, latencies, etc) for all HTTP, HTTP/2, and gRPC traffic.
+Currently, Linkerd2 is capable of proxying all TCP traffic, including WebSockets and HTTP tunneling, along with reporting top-line metrics (success rates, latencies, etc) for all HTTP, HTTP/2, and gRPC traffic.

+Linkerd is hosted by the Cloud Native Computing Foundation ([CNCF][cncf]).

 ## Get involved

-* [conduit-users mailing list][conduit-users]: Conduit user discussion mailing list.
+* [conduit-users mailing list][conduit-users]: Linkerd2 user discussion mailing
+  list.
-* [conduit-dev mailing list][conduit-dev]: Conduit development discussion mailing list.
+* [conduit-dev mailing list][conduit-dev]: Linkerd2 development discussion
+  mailing list.
-* [conduit-announce mailing list][conduit-announce]: Conduit announcements only (low volume).
+* [conduit-announce mailing list][conduit-announce]: Linkerd2 announcements only
+  (low volume).
 * Follow [@RunConduit][twitter] on Twitter.
 * Join the #conduit channel on the [Linkerd Slack][slack].

 ## Documentation

 View [Conduit docs][conduit-docs] for more a more comprehensive guide to getting started, or view the full [Conduit roadmap][roadmap].

 ## Getting started with Conduit

 1. Install the Conduit CLI with `curl https://run.conduit.io/install | sh `.

-2. Add `$HOME/.conduit/bin` to your `PATH`.
+1. Add `$HOME/.conduit/bin` to your `PATH`.

-3. Install Conduit into your Kubernetes cluster with:
-  `conduit install | kubectl apply -f -`.
+1. Install Conduit into your Kubernetes cluster with `conduit install | kubectl apply -f -`.

-4. Verify that the installation succeeded with `conduit check`.
+1. Verify that the installation succeeded with `conduit check`.

-5. Explore the Conduit controller with `conduit dashboard`.
+1. Explore the Conduit controller with `conduit dashboard`.

-6. Optionally, install a [demo application][conduit-demo] to run with Conduit.
+1. Optionally, install a [demo application][conduit-demo] to run with Conduit.

-7. Add [your own service][conduit-inject] to the Conduit mesh!
+1. Add [your own service][conduit-inject] to the Conduit mesh!

 ## Working in this repo ##

 [`BUILD.md`](BUILD.md) includes general information on how to work in this repo.

+We :heart: pull requests!
+See [`CONTRIBUTING.md`](CONTRIBUTING.md) for info on contributing changes.

+## Dependencies ##

+There are some projects used by Linkerd2 that are not part of this repo.

+* [linkerd2-proxy][proxy] -- High-performance data plane, injected as a sidecar with every service.
+* [linkerd2-proxy-api][proxy-api] -- gRPC API bindings for the proxy.

 ## Code of conduct

 This project is for everyone.
 We ask that our users and contributors take a few minutes to review our [code of conduct][coc].

 ## License

-Conduit is copyright 2018 Buoyant, Inc. All rights reserved.
+Copyright 2018, Linkerd Authors.
+All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use these files except in compliance with the License.
 You may obtain a copy of the